sd2beatles/apache_airflow/Concetps/Section02_Operator.md

 The key features of operators we should be familiar with are

-- The Operatior are regarded as the definition of a __single__ task.
+- The Operator are regarded as the definition of a __single__ task.
 - The operator should be impotent,which explains regardless of how many times it is run, the operator should produce the same result.
 - Any assigned task can be repeatedly __retried__ in the time of failure.
 - A task is created by __instantiating__ an Operator class.